Innocence Presumption and Print Media: A General Overview of Respect for Human Rights

 RAMIREZ UGALDE, Juan Carlos.
 El periodismo por dentro: el proceso de distribución social del conocimiento.
 Tesis de Maestría; Universidad Andina Simón Bolívar; La Paz, 2011.

-GOLDING, Peter y ELLIOTI, Philip.
+GOLDING, Peter y ELLIOTT, Philip.
 Making the news.
 Editorial Longman.
 Lóndres y Nueva York, 1979.

 Published